BitMEX/api-connectors/auto-generated/csharp/docs/OrderApi.md

             var origClOrdID = origClOrdID_example;  // string | Client Order ID.
-See POST /order. (optional) var clOrdID = clOrdID_example;  // string | Optional new Client Order ID, requires `origClOrdID`. (optional) var simpleOrderQty = 1.2;  // double? | Deprecated: simple orders are not supported after 2018/10/26 (optional) var orderQty = 8.14;  // decimal? | Optional order quantity in units of the instrument (i.e. contracts, for spot it is the base currency in minor currency (e.g. XBt quantity for XBT)). (optional) var simpleLeavesQty = 1.2;  // double? | Deprecated: simple orders are not supported after 2018/10/26 (optional) var leavesQty = 8.14;  // decimal? | Optional leaves quantity in units of the instrument (i.e. contracts, for spot it is the base currency in minor currency (e.g. XBt quantity for XBT)).
+See POST /order. (optional) var clOrdID = clOrdID_example;  // string | Optional new Client Order ID, requires `origClOrdID`. (optional) var simpleOrderQty = 1.2;  // double? | Deprecated: simple orders are not supported after 2018/10/26 (optional) var orderQty = 56;  // int? | Optional order quantity in units of the instrument (i.e. contracts, for spot it is the base currency in minor currency (e.g. XBt quantity for XBT)). (optional) var simpleLeavesQty = 1.2;  // double? | Deprecated: simple orders are not supported after 2018/10/26 (optional) var leavesQty = 56;  // int? | Optional leaves quantity in units of the instrument (i.e. contracts, for spot it is the base currency in minor currency (e.g. XBt quantity for XBT)).
 Useful for amending partially filled orders. (optional) var price = 1.2;  // double? | Optional limit price for 'Limit', 'StopLimit', and 'LimitIfTouched' orders. (optional) var stopPx = 1.2;  // double? | Optional trigger price for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders.
 Use a price below the current price for stop-sell orders and buy-if-touched orders. (optional) var pegOffsetValue = 1.2;  // double? | Optional trailing offset from the current price for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders; use a negative offset for stop-sell orders and buy-if-touched orders.
 Optional offset from the peg price for 'Pegged' orders. (optional)